-Exhibit Number Exhibit Description Form File No. Exhibit (s) Filing Date 31.1 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, of the Chief Executive Officer of Mannatech.
-31.2 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, of the Chief Financial Officer of Mannatech.
+Exhibit Number Exhibit Description Form File No. Exhibit (s) Filing Date 24 Power of Attorney, which is included on the signature page of this annual report on Form 10-K. 31.1 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, of the Chief Executive Officer of Mannatech.
+31.2 Certification pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, of the Chief Operating Officer and Interim Chief Financial Officer of Mannatech.
 32.1 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Executive Officer of Mannatech.
-32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Financial Officer of Mannatech.
-99.1 Financial Statement Schedule Regarding Valuation and Qualifying Accounts.
+32.2 Certification pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, of the Chief Operating Officer and Interim Chief Financial Officer of Mannatech.
+97.1 Mandatory Recoupment Policy 99.1 Financial Statement Schedule Regarding Valuation and Qualifying Accounts.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document

-\ Filed herewith.
+^{} Filed herewith.

-Management contract, compensatory plan or arrangement.
+[†] Management contract, compensatory plan or arrangement.